Medically reviewed on Oct 31, 2018

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store the medicine in the refrigerator.
-You may store the medicine at room temperature and must be used within 3 months of being taken out of the refrigerator.
+You may also store patiromer at room temperature but it must be used within 3 months of being taken out of the refrigerator.

 Precautions While Using patiromer